 In all respects, the Faber Castell Albrecht Dürer watercolor pencils are one of the very best watercolor pencils on the market today, and in my opinion only give way to the stunning Caran D’Ache Museum pencils above (and by but a small margin).
 But to me the most impressive and notable thing about the Durers is how they feel, and how I feel, when I’m using them.
 An easy recommendation, then, for the best watercolor pencils for fine artists in 2021.

-Many artists actually prefer the Derkwent Watercolour art pencils over the wonderful Durer sets described above, and they are unquestionably in the same league – both absolutely top-tier water soluble pencils for artists on any level.
+Many artists actually prefer the Derwent Watercolour art pencils over the wonderful Durer sets described above, and they are unquestionably in the same league – both absolutely top-tier water-soluble pencils for artists on any level.

-It might be said that while the Faber Castell Albrecht Durer watercolor pencils give more controlled, consistent and predictable overall results, the Derkwent offer, if possible, even more bold and beautiful colors.
+It might be said that while the Faber Castell Albrecht Durer watercolor pencils give more controlled, consistent and predictable overall results, the Derwent offer, if possible, even more bold and beautiful colors.

-Indeed, if the brightness, saturation and impact of color and color combinations is of the utmost importance look no further – for color-intensive work the Derkwent watercolour art pencils are the best on the market, and as such are often the first choice of working commercial artists and illustrators.
+Indeed, if the brightness, saturation and impact of color and color combinations is of the utmost importance look no further – for color-intensive work the Derwent watercolor art pencils are the best on the market, and as such are often the first choice of working commercial artists and illustrators.

-My choice then for the best watercolor pencils for commercial artists, the Derkwent Watercoulor pencils are an impressive force as an expressive tool, and an absolute joy to work with, allowing your creative forces to truly shine.
+My choice then for the best watercolor pencils for commercial artists, the Derwent Watercolor pencils are an impressive force as an expressive tool, and an absolute joy to work with, allowing your creative forces to truly shine.